-- 22. The following documents will comprise the pupil's training record:

-- a) Pupillage checklist

-- b) Pupillage diary

-- c) Work diary (Outlook calendar)

-- d) Written work feedback forms

-- e) Pupillage training courses record

-- 23. Upon commencing employment with Express Solicitors, pupils will participate in an induction week, the timetable for which will be provided on their first day.
-During the induction week, pupils can expect the following:

-- a) HR induction

-- b) IT induction and training

-- c) Introductions, meet and greets, etc.

-- d) Unconscious Bias and Equality and Diversity training

-- e) Training in respect of the firm's systems and policies

-- f) Receipt of the Staff Handbook and the Advocacy Department Handbook

-- 24. At the start of pupillage pupils will conduct an initial discussion with their Pupil Supervisor(s) to identify the objectives and particular training needs of the pupil.
-The pupillage checklist will be tailored to the needs of the pupil following this discussion.
+- 22. The following documents will comprise the pupil's training record: - a) Formal Review forms - b) Pupillage diary - c) Work diary (Lex) - d) Written work feedback forms - e) Pupillage training courses record - 23.
+Upon commencing employment with Express Solicitors, pupils will participate in an induction week, the timetable for which will be provided on their first day.
+During the induction week, pupils can expect the following: - a) HR induction - b) IT induction and training - c) Introductions, meet and greets, etc. - d) Unconscious Bias and Equality and Diversity training - e) Training in respect of the firm's systems and policies - f) Receipt of the Staff Handbook and the Advocacy Department Handbook - 24.
+At the start of pupillage pupils will conduct an initial discussion with their Pupil Supervisor(s) to identify the objectives and particular training needs of the pupil.
 The pupil will be taken through the Professional Statement for Barristers and the standards expected.
-The day to the day activities of pupils will be determined by the clerking team and the Pupil Supervisors and will vary depending on their practice as well as any identified training needs.

-- 25. During the first six months of pupillage, pupils will shadow their Pupil Supervisor(s) as well as other barristers and/or advocates.
+The day to the day activities of pupils will be determined by the clerking team and the Pupil Supervisors and will vary depending on their experience as well as any identified training needs. - 25.
+During the first six months of pupillage, pupils will shadow their Pupil Supervisor(s) as well as other barristers and/or advocates.
 Shadowing will be tailored to the training needs identified at the initial discussion and to the pupillage checklist.
-If approved to do so by their Pupil Supervisor(s) and the Bar Standards Board, first six pupils may also be able to undertake their own advocacy in accordance with the limited rights of audience afforded to a solicitor's clerk.
+If approved to do so by their Pupil Supervisor(s) and the Bar Standards Board, first six pupils will also be able to undertake their own advocacy in accordance with the limited rights of audience afforded to a solicitor's clerk. - 26.
+Subject to satisfactory completion of the first six months, and with the approval of their Pupil Supervisor(s), during their second six months pupils will take on their own work.

-- 26. Subject to satisfactory completion of the first six months, and with the approval of their Pupil Supervisor(s), during their second six months pupils will take on their own work.
-There will be a strong emphasis on gaining practical advocacy experience during the second six and pupils can expect to be in court most days. - 27.
+- There will be a strong emphasis on gaining practical advocacy experience during the second six and pupils can expect to be in court most days. - 27.
 Pupils will have access to Express Solicitors' Learning Management System ("LMS") which contains a wealth of online learning material.